keil4ni/recipe-analysis/README.md

 Based on the linear regression analysis, there is no meaningful relationship between the number of steps in a recipe and its total cooking time.
 The model produced an R² score of 0.00, which indicates that the number of steps explains none of the variation in cooking time across the dataset.
 Additionally, the mean squared error was high (645,937.88), suggesting that the model’s predictions are not accurate.
 This relationship is not reliable due to the poor model fit.

-## Final Model
-In order to remedy this dilemma we decided to try and get rid of some of the outliers that may be influencing this model.
-In order to do this we used IQR to create a lower and upper bound, removing anything that took to much time or too little time.
-Additionally, added `n_ingredients` to help make the model more accurate.
-We chose to use 'n_ingredients' as it is another factor in the prediction of reciepe time as more ingredients would mean more prepping and cooking time.
-Having more variables will help to create a better prediction time.
+In order to remedy this dilemma, we decided to try and get rid of some of the outliers that may be influencing this model.
+In order to do this, we used IQR to create a lower and upper bound, filtering out data points that took too much or too little cooking time.

+New Features:

+- `log_minutes`: log-transformed `minutes`

-Since cooking times were skewed, we applied a log transformation to the target variable (minutes) to better meet the assumptions of linear regression.
+  Since cooking times were skewed, we applied a log transformation to the target variable (`minutes`).

-Afterwards, we use a Random Forest regression model.
+  stablize variance

+  normalizes distribution
+- `complexity`: `n_steps` * `n_ingredients`

+  sense of complexity of each steps

+  easier for the next step

+Model: RandomForestRegressor
   We evaluated the model by predicting on the test set, transforming predictions back to the original scale, and calculating the Mean Squared Error (MSE) and R² score.

+Hyperparameter Tuning: using GridSearch CV
+- `n_estimators`: number of trees
+- `max_depth`: prevent overfitting
+- `min_samples_split` and `max _features`

+Improvement:
+- RandomForestRegressor captures complex interactions (not only linear)
+- `n_ingredients` add more predictors that will help make it more accurate
+- transforming `minutes` reduces the skew
+- taking out outliers, makes predicting more accurate

 From this our result was:

-Mean Squared Error: 472.77
+Mean Squared Error: 472.58

-On average, the squared difference between the actual cooking times and our model’s predictions is about 472.77.
+On average, the squared difference between the actual cooking times and our model’s predictions is about 472.58.

 R² Score: 0.23